MrMadguy64/EGAAnalyzer/README.md

 3) Dump start offset - for binary data only, can be any Pascal number, $00 for hex values for example.
 4) Dump end offset - for binary data only, offset of next byte after end of data, so End-Start=Size.
 5) List of 4 dot clocks in Hz.
 Used to calculate estimated horizotal and vertical frequences.

-**Warranty disclaimer:**

-You use this software at your own risk.
-It's provided "as is" without any express or implied warranty of any kind, including warranties of merchantability or fitness for any particular purpose.
-Author isn't liable for any direct, indirect, incidental, special, exemplary, or consequential damage, caused by using this software.